Editorial content

 Being on a peninsula, it offers almost panoramic views of Fairfax Harbour, Walter Bay and the Coral Sea.

-The Bank of Papua New Guinea is to the right of the screen with the BSP Town branch to the left adjoining the iconic Kina Bank Haus which is the tall building in the centre of the screen.
+The Bank of Papua New Guinea is situated to the right, with the BSP Town branch to the left adjoining the iconic Kina Bank Haus, the tall building in the center.
+APEC Haus and Ela Beach Tower can be seen in the background.
+To the north of the CBD are Fairfax Harbour, Waterfront shopping centre, the Royal Papua Yacht Club, and Harbour City, all parallel to the Poreporena Freeway.

 Comments